MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 You can change previous account numbers into new account numbers or combine existing accounts with the Account Modifier/Combiner tool.
 This tool can identify which one of these activities you are trying to perform.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

 The difference between the modifier and combiner is that both accounts involved in the combiner portion of the utility currently exist in the system, while the new account number in the modifier portion is introduced as a new number to the system.